List of Star Wars spacecraft: Naboo Royal Starship

 The Naboo Royal Starship features prominently in Star Wars Episode I: The Phantom Menace as the ship that Queen Padmé Amidala (Natalie Portman), Obi-Wan Kenobi (Ewan McGregor) and Qui-Gon Jinn (Liam Neeson) use to escape from the Trade Federation blockade of Naboo.
 After arriving on Tatooine where they free young Anakin Skywalker (Jake Lloyd), the heroes continue aboard the Royal Starship to Coruscant, before finally using it to return to Naboo and free the planet from the Trade Federation's occupation in a climactic battle.
-The ship is based on a Lockheed SR-71 Blackbird.

 An early design depicted the ship powered by a solar sail; when Lucas called for a sleeker look, designer Doug Chiang drew inspiration from 1950s hood ornaments.
 According to Chiang, the design of the queen's ship was to exemplify Theedian technology the same way the Space Shuttle exemplified the power of technology in America.
-A thirty inch, highly detailed model of the ship was built, then sliced into one-inch sections and scanned in order to create a digital model.
+A thirty-inch, highly detailed model of the ship was built, then sliced into one-inch sections and scanned in order to create a digital model.
 To reduce the amount of CGI work on the film and get more realistic footage of the ship under natural lighting, a larger ten-foot model was also created for filming scenes of the ship when landed.

 According to in-universe material, the Naboo Royal Starship was meant to be a visual representation of the glory of Naboo.
 A modified J-type 327 Nubian starship, the vessel's unique spaceframe was handcrafted by the Theed Palace Space Vessel Engineering Corp. and its decorative plating of royal chromium – reserved only for Naboo's monarch – was hand-polished and crafted by artisans.
 Lacking weaponry, the 76 m-long ship featured state-of-the-art deflector shields and a cohort of astromech droids to make emergency repairs.
 One drawback was that its high-performance T-14 hyperdrive, while easy to acquire on many civilized worlds, could be harder to find on more remote planets.
+After Senator Amidala's death, the ship is taken by Darth Sidious and given to Darth Vader to use as he sees fit.
+Vader retrofits the starship with an armament of ion charges and uses it following the destruction of the Death Star at the Battle of Yavin.